View Categories

 • Extinguishment or modification of mining leases.

 • It was inserted by the First Constitutional Amendment Act.
-It also provides the guaranteed right to compensation in case of acquisition or requisition of the private property by the state.
+It also ensures that people have the right to compensation if the government takes their private property through acquisition or requisition.

-• Article 31B: It protects the acts and regulations included in the Ninth Schedule from being challenged and invalidated on the ground of contravention of any of the fundamental rights.
+• Article 31B: It shields the acts and regulations listed in the Ninth Schedule from being questioned and declared invalid on the ground of contravention of any of the fundamental rights. shields

 • It is also inserted by the First Constitutional Amendment Act.